HiLab-git/PyMIC_examples/seg_self_sup/lung/README.md

 iter_save  = 40000
 ```

-### Downstream segmentation with LCTSC2017 dataset
+## Downstream segmentation with LCTSC2017 dataset
 Based on the pretrained model, we use it to intialize the 3D UNet for the downstream segmentation task on the LCTSC2017 dataset.

 First, make sure that you have downloaded  the preprocessed LCTSC2017 dataset and put it in `PyMIC_data/LCTSC2017`, as mentioned above.
 As the 60 CT volumes have 24 for testing, we randomly split the other 36 into 27 for training and 9 for validation.
-Run the following to do the data split and writing the csv files:
+Run the following command to do the data split and writing the csv files:

 ```bash
 python write_csv.py
 ```

-Then run the following to train the segmentation model with the pretrained weights:
+Then run the following command to train the segmentation model with the pretrained weights:
 ```bash
 pymic_train config/lctsc_train/unet3d_volumefusion.cfg
 ```